 When you find out you’re pregnant, you may begin preparing: hiring a doula, booking a birth planning session, reading about breastfeeding and car seat safety.
-But nobody prepares for the news that their baby may have to go to the special care nursery or neonatal intensive care unit (NICU).
+Nobody prepares for the news that their baby may have to go to the neonatal intensive care unit (NICU).
 We spoke with Veteran NICU moms to get their input, too, since they’ve been there, done that.

 Facts About Your Baby Being in the NICU

 - Most of the time, you can still have skin-t0-skin contact with your baby when they are in the NICU.
-Unless your baby is on a ventilator (a tube has been placed in their trachea/”windpipe” to help them breathe) you will likely be able to hold your baby skin-to-skin.
+You should be able to hold your baby skin-to-skin unless he is on a ventilator.
 If your baby is on the ventilator, repositioning them can cause the endotracheal tube to shift.
-However, if your baby is on Continuous Positive Airway Pressure (CPAP), it is likely that you will still be able to hold your baby.
+However, if your baby is on CPAP, it is likely that you will still be able to hold your baby.
 Don’t be afraid to ask your baby’s doctor, nurse, social worker, or patient advocate to help you hold your baby.

 - Skin-to-skin can help your baby regulate their temperature, respiratory rate, heart rate, and temperature, as well as help their nervous system to mature.

 - For more information on skin-to-skin contact, check out our post here.

 - The hospital may limit visitors.
 Their goal is to protect your baby (as they have an immature immune system).
 Typically visitors are limited to healthy individuals over the age of 12 and this limit typically applies to siblings, too.
 Depending on the set up of the NICU where your baby is staying, your older child may be able to take a peek at their new brother or sister.